penrose/penrose/packages/docs-site/docs/bloom/tutorial/site_integration.md

 // render mathjax ...
 ```

-What happends when `a1` is dragged?
+What happens when `a1` is dragged?
 As written, this will not force a re-render by React, since get is only run on
 render!
 One solution is to store the retrieved values in a state and use Bloom’s effect system:

 ```ts